lrspeiser/sigmagravity/README.md

 | Scatter | 0.132 dex | — |
 | Range | 0.67–1.49 | — |

-The amplitude parameters $L_0$ and $n$ were calibrated on these 42 clusters to achieve this fit, using the gravitational slip prescription described in Section III.C.
-The key result is not the cluster fit itself, but that the same unified framework—with these cluster-calibrated parameters—reproduces SPARC galaxy rotation curves without any additional adjustment.
+We fix $L_0 = 0.4$ kpc from typical disk scale heights (not calibrated) and calibrate only the exponent $n = 0.27$ on these 42 clusters, using the gravitational slip prescription described in Section III.C.
+The key result is not the cluster fit itself, but that the same unified framework—with this single cluster-calibrated exponent—reproduces SPARC galaxy rotation curves without any additional adjustment.
 MOND systematically underpredicts cluster lensing masses by factor ~3, requiring additional mass (often attributed to residual dark matter or massive neutrinos).
 See SI §11 for sensitivity analysis showing robustness to alternative slip prescriptions (Fig. 8).

 ![Figure 8: Cluster calibration](figures/cluster_fox2022_validation.png)

 *FIG. 8. Σ-Gravity cluster calibration using 42 Fox et al. (2022) strong-lensing clusters.
 Left: Predicted vs. observed mass at 200 kpc aperture (1:1 line shown).
 Middle: Ratio vs. redshift showing no systematic evolution.
 Right: Distribution of log(M_Σ/M_SL) centered at zero with scatter = 0.132 dex.
-Parameters $L_0$ and $n$ were calibrated on this sample (holdout validation: n = 0.27±0.01, holdout ratio = 1.02±0.12); SPARC galaxies provide independent validation.*
+Only the exponent n was calibrated on this sample (L₀ = 0.4 kpc fixed from disk scale heights; holdout validation: n = 0.27±0.01, holdout ratio = 1.02±0.12); SPARC galaxies provide independent validation.*

 ### D. Cross-Domain Consistency